hunt-genes/PPU-GenEpi/Day5/README.md

 ****How many genome wide significant results are in each of the input files?****
 ```
+#use awk to identify the rows that have a p-value < 5E-8
 awk '$11 < 5e-8 {print 0}' HUNT-LDL-preMeta.txt | wc -l
 awk '$11 < 5e-8 {print 0}' BBJ-LDL-preMeta.txt | wc -l
 awk '$10 < 5e-8 {print 0}' GLGC-LDL-hg38-preMeta.txt | wc -l